-Lyme disease is the most common vector borne disease in the United States, affecting approximately 30,000 people annually.
-This disease is caused primarily by the bacterium Borrelia burgdorferi and is transferred through the bite of a black-legged tick.
+Lyme disease is caused primarily by the bacterium Borrelia burgdorferi and is transferred through the bite of a black-legged tick.
 Research directly linking deer population levels to human health is admittedly lacking in some regard, however, numerous studies have shown in controlled situations that the reduction of deer densities can have a direct influence on tick populations (Kugeler, et al 2015).
-Perhaps most notably, research conducted in Connecticut over a thirteen (13) year period that by decreasing deer population densities to 5.1 deer/km2 yielded a 76% reduction in tick abundance, 70% reduction in the entomological risk index, and 80% reduction in resident-reported cases of Lyme disease in the community from before to after a hunt was initiated (Kilpatrick, et al 2014)
+Perhaps most notably, research conducted in Connecticut over a thirteen (13) year period that by decreasing deer population densities to 5.1 deer/km yielded a 76% reduction in tick abundance, 70% reduction in the entomological risk index, and 80% reduction in resident-reported cases of Lyme disease in the community from before to after a hunt was initiated (Kilpatrick, et al 2014)